bad flywheel symptoms

+What are the symptoms of a bad flywheel?
 The symptoms of a bad flywheel can include difficulty changing gears, a burning smell, a judder in the clutch pedal, a slipping clutch and a vibration in the clutch straight after releasing the clutch pedal.

 A properly functioning clutch flywheel is essential when it comes to keeping your car going.
 If the flywheel is faulty, you will not be able to change gears and the car won't run as smooth as it should.

 It can be difficult to pinpoint problems with the flywheel as it is hidden away in the clutch assembly.
 It can also be expensive to repair, and if it needs to be replaced the entire clutch will usually be replaced too.

 In this article I'll explain the common symptoms of a bad flywheel and whats involved in fixing it, including approximate costs.

 How do you know if your flywheel is bad?